Oakland, California: Sports

-Oakland has variously been represented by major professional teams in baseball, soccer, American football, basketball and hockey.

-The Oakland Athletics (of Major League Baseball) won three consecutive World Series championships in 1972, 1973, and 1974, and appeared in another three consecutive World Series from 1988 to 1990, winning their fourth championship in 1989.
-Currently based at the Oakland Coliseum, the Athletics announced plans to build a new ballpark closer to the downtown area, but plans have not been finalized.
+Oakland's former baseball team, the Oakland Athletics of Major League Baseball won three consecutive World Series championships in 1972, 1973, and 1974, and appeared in another three consecutive World Series from 1988 to 1990, winning their fourth championship in 1989.
+Formerly based at the Oakland Coliseum, the Oakland Athletics announced plans to move to Las Vegas to play at a new 33,000-seat partially retractable ballpark on the Las Vegas Strip with the team itself spending three seasons at Sutter Health Park in West Sacramento as a temporary home.
+The move leaves Oakland without a major professional sports team for the first time since 1959.